siberianfox/tinygwiki/JSON-Request-Objects-and-Transaction-IDs.md

           {txt:"{\"xvm\":15000}",tid:42}       relaxed JSON mode, not order dependent {"tid":42,"txt":"{\"xvm\":15000}"}   strict JSON mode, not order dependent

-### Handling txt: Commands
+### Adding Transaction IDs to Commands
-Commands are
 The following describes how different types of commands are handled and what to expect in the responses.

 - **Gcode Block**
   - The request will be executed as Gcode.
-  - An r{} response will be generated as is currently done.
+  - An r{} response will be generated with the tid returned in the response

-  - If a tid was provided in the request it will returned in the r{}.
+          {tid:12345,txt:"N20 G0 X111.3 Y21.0"}

 - **JSON Command**
   - The JSON will be executed as per usual.
-  - An r{} response will be generated as is currently done.
+  - An r{} response will be generated with the tid returned in the response

-  - If a tid was provided in the request it will returned in the r{}.
+          {tid:12345,txt:"{\"xvm\":15000}"}

 - **Text Mode Command**
   - This mode introduces a new behavior, which is submission of a text-mode command in a JSON wrapper.